 No, not the Johnny Cash song – but the immense natural expanse of volcanic activity out in the Pacific Ocean!
 It’s fascinating – and devastating – to see just how much natural geological activity occurs out here.

 If there are earthquakes or volcanic eruptions in the Americas or in far east Asia, the blame is very likely that of the Ring of Fire.
-Here are some interesting facts about the Ring of Fire you may not be aware of.
+Here are some fun facts about the Ring of Fire you may not be aware of.

 1. The Ring of Fire is HUGE.